Adding USB Camera

 Loading...

-- Click Settings, select Camera, and then click Add Camera.
+- Click on Settings, select Camera, and then click Add Camera.

 Loading...

-- Enter a name you prefer and click Save.
+- Enter a name of your choice, and click Save.

 Loading...